2025/2026 Malaysian Tax Booklet

 10

-Buildings used as living accommodation for employees by a person engaged in a manufacturing, hotel or tourism business or approved service project
+Building used as an employee living accommodation (manufacturing, hotel or tourism business or approved service project)

 -